Applying From Outside The US

 International Application Statistics

-Wesleyan is one of the most highly selective institutions in the United States, and admission is competitive, most recently with more than 10,500 applicants for 745 places.
+Wesleyan is one of the most highly selective institutions in the United States, and admission is competitive, most recently with close to 11,000 applicants for 745 places.
 Applicants are expected to have a strong secondary school preparation in English, social science, science, mathematics, and a foreign language.
 Candidates studying at foreign schools who have taken national examinations for university admission (GCSEs, ‘A’ levels, Abitur, International Baccalaureate, etc.) are expected to have achieved superior results.
 A high degree of proficiency in English, as described below, is also required.
 Wesleyan provides support services for students who speak English as a second language through the English Department and the Writing Workshop.

 All students applying for undergraduate admission who have not yet attended a university for one full year will be considered applicants to the first-year class.
 Those who have completed a year or more at a university will be considered transfer applicants.
 Please note that students may not discount credit to be considered first-year students.